Motion Attribution for Video Generation: Analysis

 \subsection{Cross-Motion Influence Patterns}

-To analyze cross-motion influence patterns, we examine the percentage overlap of top-$100$ influential training data across different motion categories in both 4DNEX and VIDGEN datasets.
+To analyze cross-motion influence patterns, we examine the percentage overlap of top-$100$ influential training data across different motion categories in both the 4DNEX and VIDGEN datasets.
 As described in \S\ref{sec:experiment}, we use $5$ query samples to identify the top-100 most influential training videos, aggregating results across queries.
-As shown in Fig.~\ref{fig:cross_motion_overlap}, both datasets exhibit remarkably similar patterns with mean overlaps of $24.0\%$ and $24.3\%$, respectively, indicating moderate sharing of influential data across motion categories.
+As shown in Fig.~\ref{fig:cross_motion_overlap}, both datasets exhibit remarkably similar patterns, with mean overlaps of $24.0\%$ and $24.3\%$, respectively, indicating a moderate degree of sharing of influential data across motion categories.

 Both datasets consistently identify the same high-overlap pairs: bounce-float ($44.4\%$/$46.3\%$), compress-float ($40.1\%$/$34.0\%$), and compress-spin ($36.9\%$/$39.6\%$), suggesting these motions share fundamental characteristics that the model learns from similar training examples.
 Conversely, low-overlap pairs such as free fall-stretch ($12.8\%$/$12.7\%$) and float-slide ($14.0\%$/$10.9\%$) indicate more specialized influential data for mechanically dissimilar motions.
-The influence matrices are asymmetric because the number of unique influential samples shared across the $5$ query samples differs across motion categories.
+The influence matrices are asymmetric because the number of unique influential samples shared among the $5$ query samples varies by motion category.
 The similar cross-motion influence patterns observed across both the 4DNEX and VIDGEN datasets demonstrate that these relationships are generalizable across different video datasets and reflect dynamic similarity.